UNINETTSigma2/documentation/jobs/jobtypes.md

 - **devel**: Short jobs, meant for quick development and testing.
 They get higher priority to start sooner, but can only use upto 10 nodes each, and 16 in total.
 - **optimist** : Low priority jobs that can start whenever there are free resources, but will be requeued when other jobs need the resources.
-Meant for jobs that use checkpointing. projects need to make a request for optimist quotas to use this feature.
+Meant for jobs that use checkpointing.
+Projects need to make a request for using this job type, and will get a separate quota for it.

 ## `normal` Jobs